Course Introduction to Programming

 Arrays

-The declaration of an array in C follows the template below:
+The declaration of a vector in C follows the template below:

 <type> <name>[<size>];

-To make it easier to understand, analyse the example below:
+To make it easier to understand, analyze the example below:

 /*